-Aside from the right to file for primary physical custody, Pennsylvania law also permits qualifying grandparents the right to request partial physical custody (aka visitation).
+Aside from the right to file for primary physical custody, the law also permits qualifying grandparents rights in PA to request partial physical custody (aka visitation).

-The three circumstances where a grandparent can request partial physical child custody are:
+Grandparent rights in PA present three circumstances where a grandparent can request partial physical custody:

 - If the grandchild’s parent is deceased;

 - If the grandchild lived with the grandparents for twelve consecutive months and the grandparents filed their action within six months of when the grandchild was removed from their home; and